-Civil Safety has User Choice contracts with both the Queensland and Northern Territory Governments.
-Please choose the relevant state
+Civil Safety has User Choice contracts with the Queensland Government.

 The program is designed to provide employers and their apprentices and trainees with the ability to select their preferred registered training organisation (RTO) from a list of Queensland Government pre-qualified suppliers (PQS) for the delivery of the accredited training to meet their specific needs.